Nandaka/PixivUtil2/readme.txt

 useBlacklistMembers ==> Skip image by member id.
-                        Please create 'blacklist_members.txt' in the same folder of the application.
+                        Please create 'blacklist_members.txt' in the same folder of the application. deleteugoira ==> set to True to delete original ugoira after conversion to gif/apng.

 ===============================================================================
 = Filename Format Syntax                                                      =